mani2001/CS5170_Mini_Programming_Assignment/README.md

 ## Llama Language Model usage through GROQ API

 In this project, I demonstrate how to use Meta's Llama LLM through the GROQ API platform to create a versatile chatbot system with two distinct functionalities.
-The code in the chatbot_app.py file sets up: \n
+The code in the chatbot_app.py file sets up:

 ->BotIntroduction: A bot that provides a detailed introduction and lists the capabilities of the Llama3-70B model on the GROQ platform, allowing users to understand its various functions.